 Trust me, it was worth all the hype.
 The next morning, we sailed to Neil Islands and we explored its spell bounding beaches.
 After a wonderful day, we traveled back to Port Blair and spent our two days there, resting and exploring North Bay and Ross Islands.

 After this began the favorite part of my trip!
 The next morning, we started super early from Port Blair to Diglipur as we had a stopover at Baratang Islands in between and had decided to stay at Rangat for that day.

 This part of the trip was going fairly smoothly.
 We decided to go to Diglipur the next day, take a shared fiber boat to Ross and Smith Islands and then return to Diglipur for a stay.

-Ross and Smith Island are very popular and are a jewel and the most beautiful part of Andaman & Nicobar and this twin-island is known beyond words for its beauty.
+Ross and Smith Island are very popular and are a jewel and the most beautiful part of Andaman & Nicobar this twin island is known beyond words for its beauty.
 To access these islands, we drove to Aerial Bay to get a permit and a ferry.
-Permits are issued by a forest department and fibers boats ((wooden boats are no longer allowed) can be hired from the same place either individually or you can club it with a group to brings down the cost.
+Permits are issued by a forest department and fibers boats (wooden boats are no longer allowed) can be hired from the same place either individually or you can club it with a group to bring down the cost.

 We were 3 people and we chose to pool with another group which cost us 400 rupees per person

 Ross and Smith Islands are unique in the sense that during the low tide a sand bar emerges from the sea surface connecting two islands and you can walk from one. island to Another Island.
 It is covered with green canopies and sustains a village life around turquoise water.

 You can even indulge in water sports like snorkeling and scuba diving.
 The entry fee cost us about 80 bucks per person in the adult category.
 The camera cost us an additional fee of 30 rupees.
 The overnight night is not allowed in Ross and Smith Islands and that is why we were heading back to Diglipur for a night stay.